CDCgov/ixa/examples/network-random/README.md

-# Example: Agent-based SEIR model with contact networks
+# Example: Random connection network

 This example demonstrates a network model in `ixa`.